makeyourownneuralnetwork/gan/README.md

-# Make Your Own GAN
+# Make Your First GAN With PyTorch

-python notebooks accompanying the book Make Your Own GAN
+python notebooks accompanying the book Make Your First GAN With PyTorch